 - A summary offense charge

 You could face additional charges based on your driving history.
 For instance, if you did not have a license because of a DUI, this could compound the charges against you.
 In a situation like this, you could face jail time.
 Yet, with the help of our Montgomery County DUI lawyer, you can avoid a conviction and return to your life.

-If You did Not Carry a Valid License
+If You Did Not Carry a Valid License

 The law gives you more leeway if you have a valid license that you, for example, failed to bring with you when you were stopped by law enforcement.
 The same is true if your driver’s license has recently been lost, stolen, or destroyed.